rozariot/FFShark_Wireshark_Integration/README.md

 `read_packets.py` is used to read the generated packets into human readable.
 It can also output packets into PCAP format.
 Again, use the `--help` option to see more about it.

+`pcap_formatter.py` is used to read a packet stored as a binary file (.bin) and formats it into pcap format.
+Use `-h` to see what to place as arguments.

 `spoke.sh` is a wrapper around "poke" to use a locking file so only one thread may run poke at a time.
 Otherwise we can end up with corrupted data if we use "poke" in multithreaded situations.

 ## Displaying generated packets on Wireshark